Volume 15 - Articles-1404 MEJDS (2025) 15: 75 | Back to browse issues page

 XML Persian Abstract Print

-Background & Objective: Divorce is a legal action taken by married people to end their marriage.
-After this, a couple decides to stop living together as husband and wife.
-Globally, divorce rates more than doubled from 1970 to 2008, increasing from 2.6 to 5.5 divorces per 1,000 married people.
-One of the important variables in the life of today's couples is dependence on virtual space.
-With the increasing development of electronic communication technologies such as satellite and internet networks and their impact on many social, cultural, political and economic aspects, society has undergone fundamental changes.
-Obviously, computer addiction creates a series of emotional states that negatively affect thinking and the rational and emotional brain cannot cope with them.
-Nowadays, divorce has gained a lot of speed in different societies and it causes a lot of effects on the society, the individual and their children.
-Therefore, a comprehensive investigation of the factors involved in the occurrence and tendency of people to divorce should be investigated.
-On the other hand, today, the tendency towards cyber space and marital infidelity in this space has involved many families in many problems.
-Therefore, this study was conducted with the aim of investigating the relationship between dependence on cyberspace and the tendency to commit marital infidelity in divorce applicants.
+Background & Objectives: Divorce is a legal action taken by married people to end their marriage.
+One of the important variables in today's couples is dependence on virtual space.
+With the increasing development of electronic communication technologies, such as satellite and internet networks, and their impact on many social, cultural, political, and economic aspects, society has undergone fundamental changes.
+Obviously, computer addiction creates a series of emotional states that negatively affect thinking, and the rational and emotional brain cannot cope with them.
+Nowadays, divorce has gained a lot of speed in different societies and causes a lot of effects on society, the individual, and their children.
+Therefore, a comprehensive investigation of the factors involved in the occurrence and tendency of people to divorce should be conducted.
+On the other hand, today, the tendency towards cyberspace and marital infidelity in this space has involved many families in many problems.
+Therefore, this study was conducted to investigate the relationship between dependence on cyberspace and the tendency to commit marital infidelity in divorce applicants.

 Type of Study: Original Research Article | Subject: Psychology